Quality family and group accommodation in Warburton

 Carved into the mountainside above the Upper Yarra Valley, the O’Shannassy Aqueduct Trail makes for a wonderful ride and heading east from Warburton has some real hidden and not-so-hidden gems.

 The trail follows an historic, now-disused open water race, built between 1911 and 1914 to channel fresh water from a weir on the O’Shannassy River to Silvan Dam, where it served the then burgeoning population of Melbourne’s eastern suburbs.
 Now decommissioned, the trail cuts through some the prettiest forest in the Valley.

-On their way out to the waterfalls at O’Shannassy Weir, riders cruise past peaceful and tranquil forests of stoic mountain ash and walls of tree ferns, but the real surprise comes with a rare stand of California redwoods silent, symmetrical giants that have an almost mystical feel when you stand amongst them.
-Planted by the Board of Works as part of an experiment in 1930 they are now heritage listed.
+On their way out to the waterfalls at O’Shannassy Weir, riders cruise past peaceful and tranquil forests of stoic mountain ash and walls of tree ferns, but the real surprise comes with a rare stand of California Redwoods – towering giants that have an almost mystical feel when you stand amongst them.
+Planted by the Board of Works as part of an experiment in 1930, they are now heritage listed.